-Schemes to create 'people friendly streets' within areas we know are routinely used as rat-runs, are in development with the first such project now complete at Dennistoun.
-These projects aim to make neighbourhood streets calmer, provide additional pedestrian space and so encourage walking, wheeling and cycling.
+Schemes to create 'people friendly streets' are now complete at Shawlands, Dennistoun and Pollokshields.
+These projects aim to make neighbourhood streets calmer, and create additional space for walking, wheeling and cycling.

 We have also expanded the number of School Car Free Zones.
 These zones are designed to prohibit cars and other vehicles from driving up to school gates between 8.30am and 9.15am and then 2.30pm and 3.15pm each weekday, during term time; leaving extra space for walking, wheeling and cycling.